zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

     By default, the thread is not considered to be an essential thread.

+:c:macro:`K_SSE_REGS`
+    This x86-specific option indicate that the thread uses the CPU's SSE registers.
+Also see :c:macro:`K_FP_REGS`.

+    By default, the kernel does not attempt to save and restore the contents of this register when scheduling the thread.

-:c:macro:`K_FP_REGS` and :c:macro:`K_SSE_REGS`
+:c:macro:`K_FP_REGS`
-    These x86-specific options indicate that the thread uses the CPU's floating point registers and SSE registers, respectively.
+    This option indicate that the thread uses the CPU's floating point registers.
 This instructs the kernel to take additional steps to save and restore the contents of these registers when scheduling the thread.
     (For more information see :ref:`float_v2`.)

-    By default, the kernel does not attempt to save and restore the contents of these registers when scheduling the thread.
+    By default, the kernel does not attempt to save and restore the contents of this register when scheduling the thread.

 :c:macro:`K_USER`
     If :option:`CONFIG_USERSPACE` is enabled, this thread will be created in